 Using other libraries

-Advice and procedures for visiting and applying for membership of other UK libraries
+How to join the SCONUL Access scheme and a summary of advice and procedures for visiting and applying for membership of other UK libraries.

 SCONUL Access library borrowing and access scheme